 If you have been hurt at work in Arkansas, you are probably already experiencing some aspect of the workers’ compensation system.
-Unfortunately, insurance adjusters do not always fairly explain your rights under Arkansas law.
+The three main aspects of any accepted workers compensation claim which include:

 - If you are unhappy with the doctor the insurance company assigns you, then you may ask once for a change of physician.

 - If you receive permanent injuries, you are entitled to an impairment rating from your doctor and permanent partial disability benefits from the insurance company.